Mercedes-Benz S400 hybrid vehicles are notorious for having hybrid issues that lead to no start condition.

 You can use a multi-system diagnostic scanner such as Autel MaxiCOM to activate the air suspension compressor for 40 seconds.
 The compressor needs to between 16 and 35 bar in that time frame.

-If your Mercedes-Benz air suspension compressor does not generate 16 bar in 40 seconds it is faulty or there is a major air leak.
+If your Mercedes-Benz air suspension compressor does not generate 16 bar in 40 seconds, it is faulty or a major air leak.